 French poet and author Christine de Pisan was born in 1364 in Venice, Italy.
-Widowed, she took up writing in order to support herself.
-Her first poems were ballades of lost love written in memory of her husband.
+Widowed, she took up writing to support herself.
+Her first poems were ballads of lost love written in memory of her husband.
 These verses met with success, and she continued writing ballads.
 In her prose works she wrote of women's heroism.
-After the Battle of Agincourt, she retired to a convent, and died circa 1430.
+After the Battle of Agincourt, she retired to a convent and died circa 1430.

-Born in Venice, Italy, in 1364, Christine de Pisan is considered a pioneering feminist writer.
-She was one of the most notable women writers of medieval times.
+Born in Venice, Italy, in 1364, Christine de Pisan is considered a pioneering feminist writer and one of the most notable women writers of medieval times.
 Her father, Tommaso di Benvenuto da Pizzano, was the court astrologer for France's King Charles V.

 De Pisan joined her father in France at a young age, and he saw to her education.
 Studying a range of topics, she became knowledgeable about such subjects as Greek and Latin.
 De Pisan also had access to an extensive library, allowing her to delve into works of great literature.
 Leading science and philosophical works were also available to her.